Battle of Trafalgar: Departure

 At 8 a.m., Villeneuve ordered the fleet to wear together (turn about) and return to Cádiz.
 This reversed the order of the allied line, placing the rear division under Rear-Admiral Pierre Dumanoir le Pelley in the vanguard.
 The wind became contrary at this point, often shifting direction.
 The very light wind rendered manoeuvring virtually impossible for all but the most expert seamen.
 The inexperienced crews had difficulty with the changing conditions, and it took nearly an hour and a half for Villeneuve's order to be completed.
 The French and Spanish fleet now formed an uneven, angular crescent, with the slower ships generally to leeward and closer to the shore.

 By 11 a.m., Nelson's entire fleet was visible to Villeneuve, drawn up in two parallel columns.
 The two fleets would be within range of each other within an hour.
 Villeneuve was concerned at this point about forming up a line, as his ships were unevenly spaced in an irregular formation drawn out nearly 5 miles (8 km) long as Nelson's fleet approached.

 As the British drew closer, they could see that the combined French and Spanish fleet was not sailing in a tight order, but in irregular groups.
 Nelson could not immediately make out the French flagship as the French and Spanish were not flying command pennants.

 Nelson was outnumbered and outgunned, with the opposing fleet totalling nearly 30000 men and 2568 guns to Nelson's 17000 men and 2148 guns.
 The Franco-Spanish fleet also had six more ships of the line, and so could more readily combine their fire.
 There was no way for some of Nelson's ships to avoid being "doubled on" or even "trebled on".

 As the two fleets drew closer, anxiety began to build among officers and sailors; one British sailor described the approach thus:

-During this momentous preparation, the human mind had ample time for meditation, for it was evident that the fate of England rested on this battle.
+During this momentous preparation, the human mind had ample time for meditation and conjecture, for it was evident that the fate of England rested on this battle.